TheCraftof.Art

 The Reality of Art

 There are some who view digital art as somehow less real, and that AI in particular is a threat to creativity.
 I do not.
-I view digital technology and AI as invaluable tools in a creative process.
+I view digital technology and AI as invaluable in a creative process.
 I also acknowledge that while digital technologies suit my temperament and workflow, they may play no part in the creative process of other artists.
 As with any artist's tool, it is a question of discovering what feels best, and this decision is not in any way digital...

 The Craft of Art